yuaom/DSEDodge-Signed-Kernel-Driver/README.md

 This allows you to create drivers the OS isn't even aware of again.

 This is not an exploit.

+This is a proof of concept, I don't recommend doing it until you fully understand what you are doing.

+Extended Validation only exists in your head.

 #### Have Fun and remember, Gödel's theorem suggests certain information can travel faster than the speed of light.